-Tewegan Housing for Aboriginal Youth is a 12 bed transitional home for First Nations, Inuit and Métis women, ages 16 to 29 that are homeless or at risk of becoming homeless.
-As an Aboriginal organization, Tewegan Housing recognizes that culture is vital to a young First Nation, Inuit or Métis woman's sense of self and to her identity and includes this as part of regular programming.

-Since first opening in 2004, more than 550 young women have called Tewegan Housing for Aboriginal Youth home.
-We provide support and resources to these women that assist them in finding employment, returning to school, reconnecting with their culture, gaining valuable life skills, and overall improving their lives.
+- Tewegan Housing for Aboriginal Youth is a 12 bed transitional home for First Nations, Inuit and Métis women, ages 16 to 29 that are homeless or at risk of becoming homeless. - Since first opening in 2004, more than 600 young women have called Tewegan home. - Culture is a regular part of our transition program.
+As an Aboriginal organization, Tewegan recognizes that culture is vital to a young First Nation, Inuit or Métis woman's sense of self and to her identity. - The Tewegan Housing for Aboriginal Youth transition program is designed to provide support and resources to these young women that assist them in finding housing, employment, returning to school, reconnecting with their culture, gaining valuable life skills, and overall improving their lives. - The Tewegan Housing for Aboriginal Youth transition program includes a customized start-up kit of household items to support these young women when they successfully complete the program and gain independent housing.